RagnarB83/ash-documentation/docs/setup.rst

 To install/setup ASH you need to download the code from the `Github <https://github.com/RagnarB83/ash>`_ repository or alternatively install via pip (see later).

 ASH is 99% Python with 1 % Julia.
-A Python3 distribution (version >= 3.7 or higher) is required and you need to be able to install Python packages via package managers such as mamba/conda or pip.
+A Python distribution (version >= 3.7 or higher) is required and you need to be able to install Python packages via package managers such as mamba/conda or pip.

 It is recommended to use a Miniforge/Minconda package manager to install Python and the required packages (OpenMM in particular)
 Some functionality (primarily the molecular crystal QM/MM part) require a Julia installation (as the Python routines will be too slow).